Sharonsyra/It-s-raining-cats/README.md

 ML project - All about cats

 ## Problem Description
-This project aims to build a machine learning model to classify images of cats using the "It's Raining Cats" dataset.
+This project builds a machine learning model to classify images of cats using the "It's Raining Cats" dataset.
 The goal is to explore image classification techniques, compare models, and deploy the best solution as a web service.

 ## Dataset